Click Here for Our Recommended Antivirus for Your Device

 Each cipher encrypts and decrypts data in 128-bit blocks.
 The use of 128, 192, and 256-bit cryptographic keys, respectively.

-Ciphers that are symmetric, often known as the name of the game key, encrypt and decode using the same key.
+Ciphers that are symmetric, known as the name of the game key, encrypt and decode using the same key.

 The thriller key must be known and used by both the sender and the receiver.
 Information is classified by the government into three categories: confidential, secret, and top secret.